Do you need help? Please contact our support team from 9 to 17 CET via support.pressclub@bmwgroup.com.

 ROLLS-ROYCE COACHBUILD: A GLORIOUS LEGACY.
 A SPECTACULAR FUTURE.

-Coachbuilding is the art and science of creating bespoke bodywork on a pre-assembled chassis.
-It is as old as the motor car itself.
-All but extinguished by mass production, coachbuilding nonetheless lives on with Rolls-Royce at the forefront of its rejuvenation.
+Coachbuilding is the art and science of creating bespoke bodywork on a pre-assembled chassis, a craft that predates the motor car itself.
+At one time all but extinguished by mass production, coachbuilding today lives on at the Home of Rolls-Royce, drawing on more than a century of experience and the marque’s unique Bespoke capabilities.

 Coachbuild